Taiwan conducts air drill amid China pressure – DW – 11/28/2024

 Lai shoring up allies

-Lai — who is called a "separatist" by China — is slated to leave on Saturday for a tour of three Pacific island nations and is likely to make a stopover in the US.
+Lai — who is called a "separatist" by China — is slated to leave on Saturday for a tour of Marshall Islands, Tuvalu and Palau.

+The three nations are the only Pacific islands among TaipeI's 12 remaining allies.

+The Taiwanese leader will stopover in Hawaii and the US territory of Guam during the trip, his office said on Thursday.

 The trip is aimed at bolstering Taipei's waning number of diplomatic allies and is likely to anger Beijing, which denounces any efforts to give Taiwan international legitimacy.